 - a.
-This section must include details of payments and a projection of rolled-up interest, as appropriate. - b.
-Details of payments are required where - i.
-Whether The terms of the lifetime mortgage would require the customer to make regular payments to the mortgage lender, in respect of all or part of the interest or part of the capital due under those terms, either over the duration of the lifetime mortgage or until a specified date; or - ii.
-Whether The terms of the lifetime mortgage would reasonably expect that the customer will make such payments until he or she chooses to stop doing so.
+Whether the terms of the lifetime mortgage would require the customer to make regular payments to the mortgage lender, in respect of all or part of the interest or part of the capital due under those terms, either over the duration of the lifetime mortgage or until a specified date; or - b.
+Whether the terms of the lifetime mortgage would reasonably expect that the customer will make such payments until he or she chooses to stop doing so.